Deeper quote intent

 The goal is to replace vague contact intent with a quote that includes drawing/spec, material, quantity or MOQ, tooling, lead time, testing, and reply path.

-Open RFQ form →
+Open contact / RFQ →

 Buyer checklist